epiconnector/nhanes-docs/vignettes/nhanes-introduction.md

 `Date.Published` column.
 This allows us to tabulate NHANES data release dates.
-We expect that bulk releases of tables happen all together, generally in two year intervals, while some tables may be released or updated on a as-needed basis.
+We expect that bulk releases of tables happen all together, generally in two year intervals, while some tables may be released or updated on an as-needed basis.

 The release information (available by month of release) can be summarized by tabulating the `Date.Published` field: